Convolutional Neural NetworksFebruary 10, 2018

 In many cases, we care about if some features exist in the input regardless of their exact position.
 Pooling layers make this easier by making the outputs invariant to small translations in the input.
 Because even if the input is off by a few pixels, the local maxima would still make it to the next layers.
 Another obvious advantage of pooling is that it reduces the size of the activations that are fed to the next layer, which reduces the memory footprint and improves the overall computational efficiency.

-A typical convolutional neural network usually stacks convolutional and pooling layers on top of each other and sometimes use traditional fully connected layers at the end of the network.
+A typical convolutional neural network usually stacks convolutional and pooling layers on top of each other and sometimes uses traditional, fully connected layers at the end of the network.

 An interesting property of convolutional neural networks is that they learn to extract features.
 Early convolutional layers, for example, learn primitive features such as oriented edges.
 After training a model, the filters in the first layer usually look like Gabor-like filters, edge detectors, and color-contrast sensitive filters.